0333 5330606

 The ICO’s guidance states an employer can reject a subject access request as 'manifestly unfounded' where the request is 'malicious in intent and is being used to harass an employer with no real purpose other than to cause disruption'.
 The ICO would need to decide on the facts of the case if an employer has unreasonably refused to comply with the request.

-Yes, frequently there will be such a term in a settlement agreement not to proceed with an existing subject access request or make a complaint to the ICO, sometimes as part of an agreement not to proceed with a grievance
+Frequently there will be such a term in a settlement agreement not to proceed with an 'existing' subject access request or make a complaint to the ICO, sometimes as part of an agreement not to proceed with a grievance.
+This is likely to be enforceable but it would not prevent the employee from raising a further subject access request in the future.

 The material contained in this web page is provided for general purposes only and does not constitute legal or other professional advice.
 Appropriate legal advice should be sought for specific circumstances and before action is taken.